Reliability in Azure Virtual Machines

 Some applications create clusters or other constructs to replicate data and distribute work across multiple VMs, including in different regions.
 These applications can simplify the configuration of a multi-region solution.

-For an example architecture that illustrates using VMs across multiple regions, see Multi-region load balancing with Traffic Manager, Azure Firewall, and Application Gateway.
+For an example architecture that illustrates using VMs across multiple regions, see Multi-region load balancing with Azure Traffic Manager, Azure Firewall, and Application Gateway.

 Reliability during service maintenance

 Azure performs regular periodic maintenance on VMs to ensure reliability.
-There are multiple ways you can ensure your workloads remain operational during maintenance activities:
+There are multiple ways that you can ensure your workloads remain operational during maintenance activities:

 • When you use availability sets or virtual machine scale sets, you can configure update domains.
-Update domains help to distribute maintenance activities across different VMs at different times, so that your VMs don't all restart simultaneously.
+Update domains help distribute maintenance activities across different VMs at different times, so your VMs don't all restart simultaneously.

 • You can receive notifications of upcoming maintenance activities.